+- 1.4.2.
 Applicants can request a copy of all the information held about them, to which the Data Protection Act applies.
-Any request should be made in writing to Lancaster City Council, Dalton Square, Lancaster, LA1 1PJ.

-There are a number of PRPSH who are partners in the Ideal Choice Homes scheme.
-If you bid or are nominated for a property that is owned by one of our PRPSH partners, then they can be provided with a copy of your application and we will share any relevant information regarding your application with them.

-Confidential information held about applicants will not be disclosed to third parties apart from:

-- Where the individual has consented to the disclosure - Where we are required by law to make such a disclosure - Where disclosure is made in accordance with a recognised Information Sharing Protocol or for reasons of public protection.
+Any request should be made in writing to Lancaster City Council, Dalton Square, Lancaster, LA1 1PJ. - 1.4.3.
+There are several PRPSH who are partners in the Ideal Choice Homes scheme.
+If you bid or are nominated for a property that is owned by one of our PRPSH partners, then they can be provided with a copy of your application, and we will share any relevant information regarding your application with them. - 1.4.4.
+Confidential information held about applicants will not be disclosed to third parties apart from: - Where the individual has consented to the disclosure - Where we are required by law to make such a disclosure - Where disclosure is made in accordance with a recognised information sharing protocol or for reasons of public protection. - 1.4.5.
 Lancaster City Council is subject to the information disclosure requirements of the Data Protection Act 1998.
 The administration of this Policy will ensure compliance with this legislation.
 For further information please reference Lancaster City Council's Data Protection Policy.
 Applicants will be advised of their right to make a complaint to the Office of the Information Commissioner (IOC) if they believe Lancaster City Council has failed to fulfil its obligations and responsibilities under the Data Protection Act 1998.
 Concerns can be reported by telephoning the IOC's helpline on 0303 123 1113 or online at https://ico.org.uk/concerns/

-1.5 Exceptional Circumstances
+1.5.
+Exceptional Circumstances

+1.5.1.
 In exceptional circumstances Lancaster City Council reserves the right to depart from any aspect of this policy.
 The exercise of such discretion will be monitored to ensure that it is properly exercised within extremely limited bounds.
 Discretion will be exercised only by senior officers.
 A separate document (Exercising discretion when making lettings decisions) details the procedures for exercising discretion which is available on request.